YDK-Solutions/ydk/sdk/python/core/docsgen/ydk.services.rst

         Executor Service class for supporting execution of RPCs.

-        .. py:method:: execute_rpc(self, provider, rpc):
+        .. py:method:: execute_rpc(self, provider, entity):

                 Create the entity

                 :param provider: An instance of ydk.providers.ServiceProvider
-                :param rpc: An instance of an RPC class defined under the ydk.models package or subpackages
+                :param entity: An instance of an RPC class defined under the ydk.models package or subpackages

                 :return: None